missionpinball/mpf-docs/config/game.rst

 ~~~~~~~~~~~~~~~
 Single value, type: ``integer``.
 Default: ``3``

 How many balls the game is.
-Typically it's 3 or 3 but it can be
+Typically it's 3 or 5 but it can be
 anything.
 MPF doesn't care.

+.. include:: template_setting.rst

 max_players:
 ~~~~~~~~~~~~
 Single value, type: ``integer``.
 Default: ``4``

 Controls the maximum number of players that can play a game.

+.. include:: template_setting.rst

 start_game_switch_tag:
 ~~~~~~~~~~~~~~~~~~~~~~